Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused units to not be granted experience if they killed another unit through effects like bleeding.
 - Added the dwarven Stalwart and Sentinel (upgrades of the Guard).
 - Added the dwarven Annalist and Loremaster (upgrades of the Witness).
+- Unit epithets are now properly saved for save games.

 * Upgrades
 - The siege weapon projectile upgrades now require Engineering, as the siege weapons themselves do.